 Conveniently enough, a note can be dragged further or back, and the rest will be modified accordingly!
 A good simple feature that is quite useful.

 A whole bar, once selected, can be rearranged in a single click and put before or after the current bar.

 When a new stave appears, it adapts the space occupied by the bar automatically, taking into account the space needed by the notes (little space for a whole note, a lot for 16th notes).
 That can be a bit disturbing.
-This behavior reminds fluid text in general but is here amplified by the difference in room taken by the different types of notes.
+This behavior reminds us of fluid text in general but is amplified by the difference in room taken by the different types of notes.